spring-projects/spring-restdocs/README.md

 </plugin>
 ```

-Configure the AsciiDoctor plugin.
+Configure the Asciidoctor plugin.
 The `generated` attribute is used to provide easy
 access to the generated snippets:

 ```xml